A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era

 \section{Results}

-\subsection{Catalog at D$<$100 Mpc}
+\subsection{Catalog at D<100 Mpc}

-The clean sample within 100\,Mpc includes 93,199 galaxies, representing a 55\% increase compared to HECATE and a 30\% increase relative to GLADE1.
+The cleaned sample within 100\,Mpc includes 94,794 galaxies, representing a 55\% increase compared to HECATE and a 30\% increase relative to GLADE1.
 Figure \ref{fig:sky_100} illustrates the spatial distribution of REGALADE and GLADE catalogs within this distance range.

-Superclusters are clearly visible in the compilation, including a noteworthy structure east of the Hercules supercluster (at approximately $ \mathrm{RA} \sim 270^\circ$, $\mathrm{Dec} \sim 20^\circ$), and the two other structures at $\mathrm{RA}\sim 70^\circ \text{ or } 140^\circ,~ \mathrm{Dec} \sim -5^\circ$ whose coverage is mostly enabled by DESI DR1 and is absent from other major galaxy catalogs.
-In contrast, GLADE1 shows a pronounced clustering near the Galactic Plane ($|b|<15^\circ$), a region where many objects in that catalog are often flagged as contaminants in our compilation.
+Superclusters are clearly visible in the compilation, including several structures whose coverage is largely provided by DESI DR1 and absent from other major galaxy catalogs.
+In contrast, GLADE1 shows a pronounced clustering near the Galactic plane ($|b|<15^\circ$), a region where many objects in that catalog are often flagged as contaminants in our compilation.
 This is also the case when comparing REGALADE to GLADE+.
-In both cases, REGALADE is more complete in large regions outside the Galactic Plane, particularly in the Northern hemisphere.
+In both cases, REGALADE is more complete in large regions outside the Galactic plane, particularly in the northern hemisphere.